Suunto Cobra 3 Diving Computer Console Review

 Finally, while there are adjustable gas mixes and great altitude adjustments available in the Suunto Cobra 3, there is no automatic altitude adjustment.
 This could be dangerous for newer divers who may not fully understand the impact altitude has on their diving capabilities.

-The Suunto Cobra 3 is an easy to use scuba computer console with two navigation buttons.
-The three line display makes for easy reading, even though it may be a little bit crowded.
+The Suunto Cobra 3 is an easy-to-use scuba computer console with two navigation buttons.
+The three-line display makes for easy reading, even though it may be a little bit crowded – also check out our review of the Suunto Zoop Novo!

 It attaches through hoses and is not worn on your wrist.
 You can have air integration through a high-pressure hose on your regulator.